Southwark Christchurch: History

 When the Metropolitan Police was established in 1829 the parish was included in the initial Metropolitan Police District.
 In the 1831 United Kingdom census the parish is listed as being part of Southwark.
 Following the Reform Act 1832 it was added to the Parliamentary Borough of Southwark.
 For the administration of the New Poor Law the parish was united with St Saviour as the St Saviour's Union in 1836.
 The parish was small and, although the population had almost doubled in the first half of the 19th century, it was considered too small to form an administrative unit when local government in the metropolitan area of London was reformed in 1855.
 The parish came within the new Metropolitan Board of Works area and was joined with the parish of St Saviour (including the Clink) to form the St Saviour's District.
 Christchurch Vestry nominated 15 members to sit on the Board of Works of the St Saviour's District.
 The district board in turn nominated one member to sit on the Metropolitan Board of Works.

 The parish became part of the newly formed County of London in 1889 and the Metropolitan Board of Works was replaced by the London County Council.
 In 1895 the Christchurch vestry petitioned the Corporation of London for inclusion (with the parish of St Saviour) within an expanded City of London.
 In 1897 the vestry of Christchurch joined with that of St John, St Olave and St Thomas to promote a bill in parliament to abolish the St Saviour's and the St Olave's districts and include their former areas within the City of London.
 The city corporation did not support the bill and it did not pass into law because of considerable opposition.
 In 1900 Christchurch became part of the Metropolitan Borough of Southwark.
 Southwark Metropolitan Borough Council replaced the Christchurch Vestry and the St Saviours District Board of Works.
 The Christchurch parish continued to be used for the election of poor law guardians until this practice ended in 1930.
+On 31 March 1930 the parish was abolished to form Southwark.